 Almost all night guards are made from materials such as vinyl, acrylic, rubber or acetate.
 You should check and make sure that the dental appliance you’re getting is latex, silicon and BPA-free.
 A good night guard is one that fits snugly and doesn’t slip.
 It’s better to have one made in a professional lab as compared to night guards that are bought in stores.

 Night guards for the upper and lower teeth can be made to address the grinding problem, but wearing both an upper and lower night guard at the same time is typically not recommended.

 The reason why upper night guards are a popular option is because night guards were originally created for the upper teeth.
 Dentists and labs tend to be quite slow to adapt to the usage and acceptance of lower night guards (also called bottom mouth guards) across the industry by habit.
-Today, many dentists are recommending the use of lower night guards for the benefits they provide the wearer.
+Today, many dentists are recommending the use of lower night guards for the benefits they provide to the wearer.